kasparmartens/website/content/post/NP.md

 Taking the context set to be the point $(0, 0)$, shown on the left, will result in quite a broad posterior which looks quite nice, covering functions which resemble $a \sin(x)$ for a certain range of values of $a$ (but note that not for all $a \in [-2, 2]$ it was trained on).
 ![](https://raw.githubusercontent.com/kasparmartens/NeuralProcesses/master/fig/experiment2_pred.png)

-Adding a second context point $(1, sin(1))$ will result in the posterior shown in the middle.
-The posterior has changed compared to the previous plot (e.g. functions with a negative values of $a$ are not included any more), but none of the functions goes through the given point.
+Adding a second context point $(1, \sin(1))$ will result in the posterior shown in the middle.
+The posterior has changed compared to the previous plot, e.g. functions with a negative values of $a$ are not included any more, but none of the functions goes through the given point.
 When increasing the number of context points which follow $1.0 \sin(x)$ then the NP posterior will become reasonably close to the true underlying function, as shown on the right.

 Now lets explore how well the trained NP will generalise beyond the class of functions it was trained on.
 Specifically, lets explore how it will generalise to the following functions $2.5 \sin(x)$ and $| \sin(x) |$.
 The first requires some extrapolation from the training data.
 The second one has a similar shape to the functions in training set but unlike the rest its values are non-negative.